MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 	In the list of users, select **Alex Wilber**.
 Note that you have to select back into the field to display the list of users.
 Select **Joni Sherman**, select back in the field, and then select **Lynne Robbins**.
 Once all three users are selected, select the **Add (3)** button at the bottom of the pane.

-21. Once the three new members have been added to the group, select the **X** in the upper right-hand corner of the **Accounting** pane to close it.
+21. Once the three new members have been added to the group, select the **X** in the top corner of the pane to close it.

 22. After adding members to the Accounting group, you will be returned to the **Active teams and groups** window.
 Select the **Security groups** tab to display the list of security groups.
 As you can see from the menu bar, there are two types of security groups that you can create - a **security group** and a **mail-enabled security group**.
 In this task, you will create a security group; therefore, select the **+Add a security group** option on the menu bar.